scipy-conference/scipy_proceedings/papers/anthony_scopatz_flmake/anthony_scopatz_flmake.rst

 by the meta-version control.
 This is akin to the bootstrapping problem whereby all of the instruction needed to reproduce a command are contained in the original information provided.
 Without this capability, the most current versions of the flmake commands would be acting on historical versions of the repository.
-While this is clearly a large leap forward for the reproducibility of FLASH simulations, it falls well short of total reproducibility.
-Thus in practice, historical flmake command acting on historical source are needed.
+While such a situation would be a large leap forward for the reproducibility of FLASH simulations, it falls well short of total reproducibility.
+In practice, therefore, historical flmake commands acting on historical source are needed.
 This maybe be termed the \`command time machine,' though it only travels into the past.

-The implementation of the command time machine requires the highly dynamic nature of Python, a bit namespace slight-of-hand, and relative imports.
+The implementation of the command time machine requires the highly dynamic nature of Python, a bit of namespace slight-of-hand, and relative imports.
 First note that module and package which are executing the flmake reproduce command may not be deleted from the ``sys.modules`` cache.
-(Such a removal would cause quick and sudden runtime failures.)
+(Such a removal would cause sudden and terrifiying runtime failures.)
 This effectively means that everything under the ``flash`` package name may not be modified.

 Nominally, the historical version of the package would be under the ``flash`` namespace as well.
 However, the name ``flash`` is only given at install time.
 Inside of the source directory, the package is located in ``tools/python/``.
-This allows the current reproduce command to add the checkout out and patched ``{temp-flash-dir}/tools/`` directory to the front of ``sys.path`` for setup, build, and run.
-Then the historical flmake may be imported via ``python.flmake`` because the ``python/`` subdirectory is in ``{temp-flash-dir}/tools/``.
+This allows the current reproduce command to add the checked out and patched ``{temp-flash-src-dir}/tools/`` directory to the front of ``sys.path`` for setup, build, and run.
+Then the historical flmake may be imported via ``python.flmake`` because ``python/`` is a subdirectory of ``{temp-flash-src-dir}/tools/``.

-Modules inside of ``python`` or ``flmake`` are guaranteed to import other modules in their package because of the exclusive use of relative imports.
+Modules inside of ``python`` or ``flmake`` are guaranteed to import other modules in their own package because of the exclusive use of relative imports.
 This ensures that the old commands import old commands rather then mistakenly importing newer iterations.

 Once the historical command is obtained, it is executed with the original arguments from the description file.
-After execution, the temporary source directory ``{temp-flash-dir}/tools/`` is removed from ``sys.path``.
+After execution, the temporary source directory ``{temp-flash-src-dir}/tools/`` is removed from ``sys.path``.
 Furthermore, any module whose name starts with ``python`` is also deleted from ``sys.modules``.
 This cleans the environment for the next historical command to be run in its own temporal context.